-According to an article published in the International Journal of Biometeorology, materials emitting electromagnetic energy in the far-infrared range appear capable of stimulating leukocyte functions without boosting oxidative injury.
+According to an article published in the International Journal of Biometeorology, materials emitting electromagnetic energy in the far-infrared range can stimulate leukocyte functions without boosting oxidative injury.10

 Because of the selective toxicity that infrared sauna treatment exerts on cells, they are particularly promising for cancer therapy.
-Infrared radiation’s hyperthermia impacts are detrimental to malignant cells since normal healthy cells are resistant to it, but cancer cells are challenged.
+Infrared radiation’s hyperthermia impacts are detrimental to malignant cells since normal healthy cells resist it, but cancer cells are challenged.

 You’re selectively destroying or removing those cancer cells by subjecting your body to that infrared sauna’s heat without harming your healthy cells.
 So, infrared saunas can help you sweat, discharge toxins, and, theoretically, kill cancer cells that can’t withstand the heat.

-Infrared saunas provide a one-two punch for effective detoxification, cellular repair, and regeneration, thanks to their internal heating mechanism and the sweat it generates.
+Infrared saunas provide a one-two punch for effective detoxification, cellular repair, and regeneration, thanks to their internal heating mechanism and the sweat they generate.11

 Poor blood circulation is frequently connected to cancer.
 An infrared sauna can help with this since the heat causes the blood to flow closer to the skin in a quest to cool down.
 This promotes circulation throughout the body and enhances pulmonary oxygenation.